legluondunet/MyLittleLutrisScripts/Tomb Raider II/README.md

 # Tomb Raider II - Steam + TR2Main
 ### Description:
-"Tomb Raider II" provided by Steam using TR2Main
+"Tomb Raider II" provided by Steam using TR2Main open source project
 ### Technical notes:
-- You have to install "Tomb Raider II" on Steam before to launch this script installer.
+- You have to install "Tomb Raider II" on Steam before to launch this script installer
-- This script uses TR2Main: for stability and features, like PS1 inventory background.
+- This script uses TR2Main: for stability and features, like PS1 inventory background
-- Tomb Raider II Gold extension included.
+- Tomb Raider II Gold extension included
 - TR2 has insufficient controller support, I invite you to use a keymapper.
-You will find profiles for x360 (AntimicroX) and Steam Controller (sc-controller) in the "gamepad profiles" folder.
+You will find profiles for x360 (AntimicroX) and Steam Controller (sc-controller) in the "gamepad profiles" folder
 ### Credits:
 - TR2Main by Arsunt: https://github.com/Arsunt/TR2Main
 - MainLibzplay: http://libzplay.sourceforge.net/WELCOME.html